Pebble Bed Modular Reactor: Legacy

-Other employees joined the Ultra Safe Nuclear Corporation.

 Stratek Global

-A Pretoria-based South African company created a variant of the PBMR reactor.
-The differences in the two reactors are the Stratek HTMR-100 reactor functions at a lower temperature (from 940°C to 750°C), the HTMR-100 reactor directs the heat into water to create steam in addition to being helium-cooled.
-The HTMR-100 reactor is also smaller, with an output of 35 MWe.
+A Pretoria-based South African company designed a variant of the PBMR reactor named the HTMR-100.
+It functions at a lower temperature (750°C rather than 940°C) to reduce costs, and routes the helium primary coolant through a steam generator to use standard steam turbines for electricity generation.
+The HTMR-100 reactor would also be smaller, with an output of 35 MWe.